vemines/flutter-starter-clean/README.md

 **This Code Write with "dart.lineLength": 100 Settings.
 Sorry if code weird after format files**

+**Algoria index old value (300 create post from gen.js).
+Listen new post is not work, test on emulator**

 **Please remove this in web/index.html if you develop on web**

-**Algoria Still index old value (300 create post from gen.js).
-New Post not searchable, test on emulator**

 ```html
 <style>